kubeflow/examples/financial_time_series/README.md

 ```

 You should notice that the training now takes a few minutes instead of less than one minute, however the accuracy on the test set is now 72%.
-Our training job uploads the trained model to the serving directory of our running tf-serving component.
+Our training job uploads the trained model to the serving directory of our running TF-serving component.
-The tf-serving component watches this serving directory and automatically loads the model of the folder with the highest version (as integer).
-Since the newer version has a higher number than the previous one, our tf-serving should have switched to this new model.
 Let's see if we get a response from the new version and if the new model gets it right this time.

 ```